PATIENT PROFILES OF RABIES PREVENTION

 The following are scenarios where patients may have been exposed to rabies.
 Each situation is distinct, and an appropriate treatment approach requires a clear understanding of post-exposure prophylaxis (PEP) guidelines and options available.

-Select from the options below to guide you to each individual profile.
+Select from the scenarios below to guide you to each individual profile.

 Spencer, age 12